ResearchObject/ro-crate-preview-action/README.md

 - Put your `ro-crate-metadata.json` in the root directory of your repo.

-- Create a file in `.github/workflows/` in your repository called `ro-crate-to-ghpages.yml`:
+- Create a file `.github/workflows/ro-crate-to-ghpages.yml` with the following contents:

   ```yaml
   name: RO Crate to GitHub Pages